-The College of Sciences and Humanities was established through the Presidential Decree No. 58 issued on November 20, 1972 and was approved/adopted by the Board of Regents at its 828th meeting on December 21, 1972.
+The Board of Regents of the University of the Philippines at its 828th meeting on 21 December 1972 adopted Presidential Decree No. 58 issued on November 20, 1972 establishing the College of Sciences and Humanities.
 This started the machinery for translating into reality plans conceived in 1970.
 On March 1, 1973 the Board appointed Dr. Edelwina C. Legaspi as the first dean of the new college, and a month later the secretary, Dr. Dolores A. Ramirez.

 The college officially started with seven (7) departments namely: 1) Humanities, 2) Chemistry 3) Mathematics, Statistics and Physics (the same ones previously under the College of Agriculture), 4) Botany (likewise dropped the “agricultural tag” which it bore under CA), 5) Zoology, 6) Life Sciences and 7) Social Sciences.

 The college was renamed College of Arts and Sciences on October 28, 1977.